RosanaFSS/Cybersecurity-Journey-WiCyS-Google-Cybersecurity-Professional-Certificate/Lab_1.md

 Task 1 - Ensure that APT is installed
-Task 2 - Install and uninstall the Suricata application Task 3 - Install the tcpdumo application
+Task 2 - Install and uninstall the Suricata application Task 3 - Install the tcpdump application
 Task 4 - List the installed applications
-Task 5 -Reinstall the Suricata application
+Task 5 - Reinstall the Suricata application
 <br>

 <h2>Task 1 - Ensure that APT is installed</h2>